heetermaria/contact/README.md

 # Contact

 I am an economics student at Scripps College interested in business reporting, data science and real estate.
+In May, I'll join The Information as a reporter on the crypto/venture capital/finance team.
 Learn more [about me here](https://github.com/heetermaria/about).

 Basic details
 ---